Glass specification for zoos and animal parks

 For animals that are likely to show aggression towards other animals or are known to display alpha male or alpha female tendencies, reducing the reflections on the glass surface is beneficial for the comfort and safety of the animal.
 Using anti-reflective glass specification for zoos, animals parks and large animal enclosures can help to reduce the stress and discomfort that can arise when an animal sees its reflection at zoos or animal parks.
 The anti-reflective glass coating can also improve guest’s visibility through the glass which provides clearer views of the animals within the enclosure.

 However, animals that are not affected by their reflection or who don’t use vision as their primary sense don’t need any specialist coating applied to the glass to reduce reflection.

-Acoustic sound-reducing glass for glass animal enclosures
+Acoustic sound-reducing glass specification for zoos, animal parks and glass animal enclosures

 Laminated glass with an acoustic interlayer helps to reduce the stress caused to the animals by the noises created by visitors.
 The acoustic sound reduction glass helps to keep animal noises inside the enclosure while keeping the voices and other noise from human visitors on the other side of the glass.

 The acoustic interlayer is laminated between glass panes using the normal methods of interlayer lamination.
 The acoustic interlayer can reduce sound passing through the glass to between 35Db to 49Db depending on the exact glass specification.
 It’s impossible to completely eliminate sound from passing through the glass or frame, but the reduction of the noise is significant and the remainder of the noise is low enough not to cause disruption.